Marvel Super Heroes Adventure Game

 The Marvel Super Heroes Adventure Game is a role-playing game published by TSR, Inc. that uses the SAGA System and features characters published by Marvel Comics.
 It should not be confused with the earlier Marvel Super Heroes Game, also published by TSR, the later Marvel Universe Roleplaying Game, published by Marvel itself, or Marvel Heroic Roleplaying, published by Margaret Weis Productions.

 Publication history

-Marvel Super Heroes Adventure Game was published in 1998, based on the SAGA System, and publications for the game lasted into 2000.
+Marvel Super Heroes Adventure Game was published on July 30, 1998.
+The game was based on the SAGA System, and publications for the game lasted into the year 2000.

 Contents

 The game box contained a Fate Deck, roster book, and instruction manual.

 Fate Deck

 The Fate Deck was a deck of 96 cards used instead of dice in order to determine the outcome of actions and to help determine results.
 Each card contained a picture of a character, a Calling, an Aura (positive, neutral, or negative), and a Suit.

 There were five Suits, each of which represented by a character.
 The Suits were: